devkodeio/frontend-system-design/README.md

 ### What is this Frontend System Design guide about?

 Frontend System Design guide attempts to cover the various factors to be considered while architecting a complex large-scale frontend application from scratch.
-Also guide acts like a checklist that can be used as a reference for frontend system design.
+Also the guide acts like a checklist that can be used as a reference for frontend system design.
 The guide aims to contain the breadth of the frontend systems while giving the directions to explore in depth for both individual contributors and system architects.

 	Guide is generic and not biased towards any library or framework